jhpyle/docassemble/_docs/recipes.md

 avoids problems with CORS that might otherwise interfere with embedding.

+# <a name="screen parts"></a>Synchronizing screen parts with interview answers

+If you run multiple sessions in the same interview and you want to be able to keep sessions organized on the My Interviews page, you might want to use [`set_parts()`] to dynamically change the interview title or subtitle.
+You can use `metadata` to set default values of `title` or `subtitle` that will apply when the user first starts the interview.
+Then after the user answers certain questions, you can call `set_parts()` to change the `title` or `subtitle`.
+That way, when you go to the My Interviews page, you will be able to tell your sessions apart.

+This example uses [`on change`] to trigger calls to [`set_parts()`] when a variable changes.
+Although you could also call [`set_parts()`] in your ordinary interview logic, using `on change` is helpful because if you allow the user to make changes to variables in a `review` screen, you don't need to worry about making sure that [`set_parts()`] gets called again.

+{% include demo-side-by-side.html demo="setparts" %}

+# <a name="watermark"></a>Inserting a watermark when using Markdown to PDF

+If you are using the Markdown-to-PDF document assembly method and you want the resulting PDF documents to bear a [watermark] on each page, you can use the [`draftwatermark`] package in [LaTeX] to place an image in the center of each page.
+This package is not enabled by default in the [default LaTeX template] or its [default metadata], so you need to tell **docassemble** to load it in the preamble of the `.tex` file.
+The [default LaTeX template] allows you to add your own lines to the preamble of the `.tex` file by setting the `header-includes` metadata variable to a list of lines.

+{% include demo-side-by-side.html demo="watermark" %}

+Another [LaTeX] package that does something similar is [`background`].

 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if
 [`demo-basic-questions.yml`]: https://github.com/jhpyle/docassemble/blob/master/docassemble_demo/docassemble/demo/data/questions/demo-basic-questions.yml